Retail Strategy & Design Trends _

 Initial commonplace instore safety measures included; re-arranging a store’s layout (such as the widening of aisles or application of a one-way system) to make social distancing achievable, displaying signposting and graphics to encourage social distancing, the implementation of hand sanitisation stations, control of shopper density, and advertisement of the store’s policy with regard to its new safety measures.

 THE FUTURE OF COVID-SAFE RETAIL ENVIRONMENTS

-Going forward, we expect instore safety measures to extend further still by offering the option of an entirely interaction-free service, as standard, via click & collect, self-service checkout, shopping by appointment, and so on.
+Going forward, we expect instore safety measures to still be part of future retail strategies and extend further still by offering the option of an entirely interaction-free service, as standard, via click & collect, self-service checkout, shopping by appointment, and so on.
+This retail strategy will also benefit germ conscious and individuals who find shopping overwhelming, by providing a safer and more considered approach to a customer journey making them feel more comfortable and less anxious in busy environments.
 We would also like to see more brands and retailers consider material specs that are ‘Covid-safe’ when changing a store’s interior design, such as with the implementation of anti-bacterial cash desk surfaces and/or anti-bacterial coatings applied to high touch / high traffic areas.